 I personally have very mixed feelings about Cartagena and its town beaches are the worst beaches I have seen in Colombia.
 I am sorry if I offend anyone.
-Even the largest and most famous Bocagrande is crowded, full of spoilt tourists and pretty dirty.
+Even the largest and most famous Bocagrande is crowded, full of spoiled tourists and pretty dirty.

 If you need to stay in the Bocagrande area, take a walk toward smaller Laguito which is more peaceful and a bit prettier.
-Otherwise I would rather recommend quieter and probably the nicest Castillogrande beach located on the opposite side of Centro Historico.
+Otherwise, I would rather recommend the quieter and probably the nicest Castillogrande beach located on the opposite side of Centro Historico.
 Take a walk towards the naval club and you will be less harassed by the vendors and most likely have a bit more space to enjoy the beach day.

 On the other side of the Airport, you will find La Boquilla in the Los Manglares area, a very popular beach destination amongst Colombians.
 I would say that if you are visiting Cartagena for beach time and relaxation, this is where you should base yourself for your stay.